Running through Pain? Strategy and Mindset

-- Usually pain occurs simply because of doing too much, too soon.
+- Usually, pain occurs simply because of doing too much, too soon.
 So being more strategic with training volume would be the first port of call.

 - People tend to focus on the physiology of pain.
 Try to incorporate emotional and social factors as possible influencers for chronic pain too.

-Who doesn’t want to feel the infamous runners high, a euphoric state that occurs after running.
+Who doesn’t want to feel the infamous runners high, a euphoric state that occurs after running?
 We love working with endurance athletes.
 There are plenty of events throughout the year which help provide you with a clear goal, giving everyone a strong sense of focus and direction.

-Sadly, there is also a high incidence of chronic pain associated with long distance running.
+Sadly, there is also a high incidence of chronic pain associated with long-distance running.
 Knees, hips, lower back, shins, feet…the list goes on!
 One UK study reported a 50% injury rate amongst recreational runners, with 86% of those continuing to run through the pain!

-Eventually, this pain will can act as a barrier to exercise and something as simple as going out for a park run can seem like a struggle.
+Eventually, this pain can act as a barrier to exercise and something as simple as going out for a park run can seem like a struggle.
 This can be pretty frustrating, especially if you’re training for an endurance event.
 The ability to accumulate training volume (going longer and faster) is the name of the game!
 Let’s touch a little on modern pain science, to develop a strategy to help keep you on the roads.

 Lorimer Moseley, a former researcher at the University of Oxford and now a clinical scientist is changing our current views on chronic pain in humans (watch his TED Talk).
 His research has shown that simply having an understanding of what pain does (and doesn’t) represent, can improve the experience altogether!

 In our experience, clients often feel their pain is a consequence of being “broken”, “dysfunctional” or “weak”.
 This develops an avoidance strategy, which becomes unproductive and sometimes exacerbates issues.
 Injuries and pain need to be treated with respect and correct due diligence.
-At the same time, better client education and encouraging more of a positive mindset can mitigate flare ups, speed up rehabilitation and get you back to training.
+At the same time, better client education and encouraging more of a positive mindset can mitigate f, speed up rehabilitation and get you back to training.